On a Markov chain related to the individual lengths in the recursive construction of Kingman's coalescent

 \begin{itemize} \item Finding $R_{i+1}$.
-Plant remaining sticks successively until the first stick $n$ at $U_n$, which is not neighbor to some $V_k$ and $V_j$ for $1\leq k\neq j\leq A_i$.
-Then we have found $R_{i+1}=n.$ Note that in this case, there are three possibilities: \begin{enumerate} \item $U_n$ is neighbor to some $U_l$ and $V_j$ for $1\leq l\leq n-1, 1\leq j\leq A_i$; \item $U_n$ is neighbor to $0$ and some $V_j$ for $1\leq j\leq A_i$; \item $U_n$ is neighbor to $1$ and some $V_j$ for $1\leq j\leq A_i$. \end{enumerate} \item Finding $A_{i+1}.$ Next we plant the remaining individuals successively until the first individual $m$ such that $U_n$ is neighbor to $V_m$ and $V_j$ where $V_j$ is from any of the above cases.
+Plant remaining sticks successively until the first stick $n$ at $U_n$, which is not neighbour to some $V_k$ and $V_j$ for $1\leq k\neq j\leq A_i$.
+Then we have found $R_{i+1}=n.$ Note that in this case, there are three possibilities (and only one of them can happen): \begin{enumerate} \item $U_n$ is neighbour to some $U_l$ and $V_j$ for $1\leq l\leq n-1, 1\leq j\leq A_i$; \item $U_n$ is neighbour to $0$ and some $V_j$ for $1\leq j\leq A_i$; \item $U_n$ is neighbour to $1$ and some $V_j$ for $1\leq j\leq A_i$. \end{enumerate} \item Finding $A_{i+1}.$ Next we plant the remaining individuals successively until the first individual $m$ such that $V_m$ is neighbour to $U_n$ and $U_l$ or $U_n$ and $0$ or $U_n$ and $1$ depending on which one of the three possibilities happened in the step above finding $R_{i+1}$.
 Then we have found $A_{i+1}=m$.
-Moreover, the assumptions made at the beginning of Step 3 hold for $(R_{i+1}, A_{i+1}).$ \end{itemize} \begin{proposition} The above procedure identifies $(R,A).$ \end{proposition} \begin{proof} Starting from $(R_i,A_i)$, before finding $R_{i+1}$, we are in the scenario described in Corollary \ref{cor:xuy}.
+Moreover, the assumptions made at the beginning of Step 2 hold for $(R_{i+1}, A_{i+1}).$ \end{itemize} \begin{proposition} The above procedure identifies $(R,A).$ \end{proposition} \begin{proof} Starting from $(R_i,A_i)$, before finding $R_{i+1}$, we are in the scenario described in Corollary \ref{cor:xuy}.
 That is, for any $R_i+1\leq n<R_{i+1}$, we have $L_s=\tau_n$ for some $s\leq A_i$.
-The searching of $R_{i+1}$ stops at $n$ when we are in the scenario described in Corollary \ref{cor:s>m} as more individuals need to be planted successively until finding the individual (which is $A_{i+1}$) that has the lineage length $\tau_{n}$ and thus $R_{i+1}=n$.
+The searching of $R_{i+1}$ stops at $n$ when we are in the scenario described in Corollary \ref{cor:s>m} as more individuals need to be planted successively until finding the individual (which is $A_{i+1}$) that has the lineage length $\tau_{n}$ (we use Corollary \ref{cor:findn} to see that this individual has length $\tau_n$) and thus $R_{i+1}=n$.
 The proof is finished. \end{proof}